DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial11.md

 a.
 Style peer groups and style investing

 - Consideration of style in portfolio formation
-- Styles, growth, value mometum, dividend, others
+- Styles, growth, value momentum, dividend, others
 - Each style has distinct characteristics and targets different types of stocks or assets based on set criteria that align with investor's goals and balances

 b.
 Style tilting and style rotation